 - 8) Sunlight and relative weather conditions can be accommodated by external architecture details, eg, window and door hoods, external timber shade frames oriented to seasonal sun movement, even window shutters in more extreme colder climates.
-Verandahs are a good example, also good for clothes drying, casual seating, al fresco meals, et al. Double glazing of windows, in addition, though very effective for temperature control, hot and/or cold, will be a matter of household economics. - 9) Energy independence, and/or, at least, reduced energy bills, can be catered for by use of alternative energy, especially an infra-red solar hot water unit of good quality appropriate for latitude, and full, or even partial, solar PV installation.
-Household heating should be zonal, as well.
-See also below. - 10) Whether of freehold or mortgage status, be sure to have at least \$10K in the household account at all times....rates, power, insurances, water, communications accounts, as applicable...all must be paid, plus, sometimes repairs may be urgent, and/or household appliances may need replacement.
+Verandahs are a good example, also good for clothes drying, casual seating, all fresco meals, et al. Double glazing of windows, in addition, though very effective for temperature control, hot and/or cold, will be a matter of household economics. - 9) Energy independence, and/or, at least, reduced energy bills, can be catered for by use of alternative energy, especially an infra-red solar hot water unit of good quality appropriate for latitude, and full, or even partial, solar PV installation.
+Household heating should be zonal, as well, and structural insulation is definitely an advantage.
+See also below. - 10) Agreed itemisation of any chattels to remain, as part of the sale, is important, as is agreement on ancillary financial details, such as rates, water bills, et al. The seller then vacating with some credit in these matters, as a final goodwill gesture...?
+Also, assuming you are buying to move in, then any existing tenancy must be addressed carefully.
+Best to be tenant-free if you are not looking for an investment property...? - 11) Whether of freehold or mortgage status, be sure to have at least \$10K in the household account at all times....rates, power, insurances, water, communications accounts, as applicable...all must be paid, plus, sometimes repairs may be urgent, and/or household appliances may need replacement.
 Also, avoid incurring financial vulnerabilities, and thus, potential financial 'tipping points'.
 Commonsense Rules, OK!....